enyojs/enyo-docs/docs/best-practices/encapsulation-in-enyo.md

 block.
 Thus, tight binding from the parent to the child is normal.
 Parents should communicate with their children by calling functions defined in their APIs.
-Although JavaScript lacks a clean way to enforce the separation between public API and private functions, we use the special `//* @public` comment before function definitions to designate public APIs.
-These comments serve as a guide for the API viewer tool when displaying the public API.
+Although JavaScript lacks a clean way to enforce the separation between public API and private functions, we use the `@public` JSDoc tag to mark functions designated as public APIs, and the `@private` tag to mark non-public functions.
+These tags are parsed when we compile the API Reference to display the Enyo API.

 Finally, you should never make assumptions about how a component you are using is built internally.
 For example, say you are using a widget that includes a